JavaScript-Open-Curriculum-Foundation/JavaScript-First/README.md

 * [Contributors]()

 * [Preface]()
+   - What's wrong with how coding is taught?
    - What this book covers.
-   - How to use the GitPod Version.
+   - How to use the student files & GitPod
    - Sections
      - Gettting ready
      - How to do it
      - lets test it...
      - how it works
      - there's more..
-   - What's wrong with how coding is taught?
   <!-- - What's wrong with the college system?
   - What's wrong with the Bootcamps?
   - What's wrong with the Certifications?